developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration supports the following values:

-- When a value of ***Auto (Use 802.11d)*** is chosen, the *Country* to be used is determined automatically.
+-***Auto (Use 802.11d)***- the *Country* to be used is determined automatically.

-- When any other value is chosen, the specified *Country* is used.
+- When any other value- the specified *Country* is used.

 ### Hotspot State
 Used to configure the state of the *Hotspot Mode* of the WLAN adapter on a Zebra Android device.

-- If the value ***Off*** is chosen, prevents the device from sharing its Internet connection as a WLAN Hotspot.
+-***Off***- prevents the device from sharing its Internet connection as a WLAN Hotspot.
 Existing *Hotspot Mode* configuration settings are not affected, allowing *Hotspot Mode* to be configured and tested, then turned OFF and back ON without reconfiguration.

-- If the value ***On*** is chosen, the device can share its Internet connection as a WLAN Hotspot, subject to appropriate configuration settings related to *Hotspot Mode*.
+-***On***- the device can share its Internet connection as a WLAN Hotspot, subject to appropriate configuration settings related to *Hotspot Mode*.

 ### Hotspot Options